jjhiggz/DOOMTYTPER_front/README.md

   Welcome to DOOMTYPER, the most brutal way to improve your typing skills.
 I built this project for my capstone project graduating from flatiron university, but now that people are actually playing it I will work to improve the functionality of the website, the security of game scores, adding a survival mode, and more.
 I will use this game as an oppurtunity to learn new skills from security features, to vuex and vue router.
 If you would like to be involved as a developer please reach out.

+  The Game can be found at https://doomtyper.web.app/ Here is a demo of the game https://www.youtube.com/watch?v=X89GhBsxseE

 ## Project setup
   If you plan on working with this reaper.
 First clone the repository into your repo, then type in
 ```